marcobarilari/triggerino/README.md

 # triggerino

-Arduino based mock trigger device to use for developing fMRI stimulation code (in case you need to sync your stimulation with the MRI triggers)
+Arduino based mock trigger device to use for developing fMRI stimulation code (in case you need to sync your stimulation with the MRI triggers).

+---

+Basic use: while the button is pressed, it will flash the led and send a letter (e.g., a 't') every x msec (e.g., 1800 msec) to the connected computer.

 ## Code